thycotic/dsv-docs/product/QuickStart/policies/index.md

 If we decided that the *thycoticoneuser@company.com* should no longer have access to the secrets at `servers:us-east:production` we can write another policy to deny that access.
 The command would look like this:

-`thy policy create --path secrets:servers:us-east:production --actions '<.*>' --desc 'Deny Policy' --subjects 'users:<thy-one:thycoticoneuser@company.com>' --effect 'deny'`
+`thy policy create --path secrets:servers:us-east:production --actions '<.*>' --desc 'Deny Policy' --subjects 'users:<thy-one:thycoticoneuser@company.com>' --effect deny`

 The resulting policy will look like this if you read it using the command `thy policy read secrets:servers:us-east:production -e yaml`